polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-ddr-demo/README.md

    #define DEBUG_DDR_RD_RW_FAIL
    ```

-2. By default, debug info is printed to MMUART0.
-To change the UART,
+2. By default, for the Icicle Kit, debug info is printed on MMUART0, and for the Discovery Kit, it is printed on MMUART4.
-add a definition in your application code (see e51.c in this project, modify if required):
+To change the UART, add a definition in your application code (see e51.c in this project, modify if required):

    ```c
    mss_uart_instance_t *g_debug_uart= &g_mss_uart3_lo ;